Shuttle/shuttle-esb/src/guide/patterns/publish-subscribe.md

 > Add a new `Console Application` to the solution called `Shuttle.PublishSubscribe.Client`.

-> Install the `Shuttle.Esb.AzureMQ` nuget package.
+> Install the `Shuttle.Esb.AzureStorageQueues` nuget package.

 This will provide access to the Azure Storage Queues `IQueue` implementation and also include the required dependencies.

-> Install the `Shuttle.Core.StructureMap` nuget package.
+> Install the `ShuttleMicrosoft.Extensions.Configuration.Json` nuget package.

-This will provide access to the StructureMap dependency injection container.
+This will provide the ability to read the `appsettings.json` file.

 > Add a reference to the `Shuttle.PublishSubscribe.Messages` project.